kartoza/geocontext/docs/README.md

 ```bash
 make permissions
 ```
+3. Copy the `sample.env` file as `.env` and change the values inside if necessary.

+4. Copy `docker-compose.override.sample.yml` as `docker-compose.override.yml` and  change
+the values inside if necessary.

-3. Setup and run the web service: available on `http://localhost/`
+5. Setup and run the web service: available on `http://localhost/`
 ```bash
 make setup-web
 ```
-4. If needed, create a superuser for Django admin access on `http://localhost/admin/` - here you can manually modify data
+6. If needed, create a superuser for Django admin access on `http://localhost/admin/` - here you can manually modify data
 ```bash
 make superuser
 ```

 **Loading Data**
 GeoContext use a json file to populate the context service and its